 Reed appreciates the opportunities Novant Health has given her.
 “It’s been a blessing,” she said.
 “Ever since I got my first job as a medical assistant, I’ve been given opportunities to grow.
 All my managers have seen my work ethic and put me in roles that would help me advance.”

-Caceres may be about to earn her RN licensure, but she isn’t through learning.
+Today, Caceres works on a cardiac unit at Presbyterian Medical Center, but she isn’t through learning.
 She plans to return to school for her bachelor’s degree this fall and, one day, earn a master’s degree to become a nurse practitioner at Novant Health.

 Working full time and being a full-time student hasn’t been easy, but Caceres is used to doing hard things.
 “I came here when I was little, and I know the sacrifices my parents made,” she said.
 “We came here with a dream.
 They taught us to build a good foundation for whatever future you want.”